First Step’s GPs

 - Specialised assessment tools that will help us deliver a complete, whole-person approach to your treatment (legal problems, housing issues, etc.)

-- Heal painful memories and gain personal insights
+- Healing painful memories and gaining personal insights

-- Create a better future by finding new goals and practising new habits
+- Creating a better future by finding new goals and practising new habits=

 What is a Mental Health Care Plan: